 A bank’s AI programme now touches credit, fraud operations, customer service, software delivery, and the daily work of thousands of staff, all under the bank’s licence conditions in one of the most closely supervised industries in Australia and New Zealand.
-This explains what AI governance for ANZ banks means, and what it takes to keep AI accountable to APRA, the RBNZ, and the Privacy Commissioner.
+This explains what AI governance for banks in Australia and New Zealand means, and what it takes to keep AI accountable to APRA in Australia, and to the Reserve Bank of New Zealand and the Privacy Commissioner across the Tasman.

-What it means for an ANZ bank
+What it means for a bank in Australia or New Zealand

-AI governance for banks in Australia and New Zealand is the framework and practices that ensure responsible, compliant use of AI across the organisation.
+AI governance for banks in Australia and New Zealand is the framework and practices that support responsible, compliant use of AI across the organisation.
 It works across four layers: policy defines what AI and its users may do, enforcement applies that policy while the work happens, evidence records what occurred in a form that survives scrutiny, and assurance maps all of it onto the regulatory frameworks the bank answers to.

 Those frameworks are specific.
 In Australia, APRA’s CPS 234 Information Security standard makes boards ultimately responsible for information security, including assets managed by third parties, and CPS 230 Operational Risk Management, now in force, raises expectations around operational resilience and service-provider risk.
 In New Zealand, the Reserve Bank’s Outsourcing Policy, RBNZ BS-11, requires large registered banks to retain the ability to control and execute functions they outsource, and the Privacy Act 2020 governs how personal information is handled, with breach notification to the Privacy Commissioner.
 The regimes compound: most of New Zealand’s largest banks are subsidiaries of Australian parents, so a single AI initiative can fall under APRA at group level and RBNZ and Privacy Act requirements locally.

-The pressure on ANZ banks
+The pressure on Australian and New Zealand banks

 CPS 234 requires an information security capability commensurate with the threats to a bank’s information assets, controls that are tested and assured, and notification of material incidents no later than 72 hours after the bank becomes aware of them.
 AI creates new information assets and new paths into existing ones: prompts that carry customer records, agents that hold credentials, and model providers outside the bank’s perimeter.
 RBNZ BS-11 asks whether the bank can still control a function it has outsourced, which a hosted model performing a business function plainly is.
 The Privacy Act’s information privacy principles are engaged the moment customer data appears in a prompt.